DS-Great-Team/flask_blog/README.md

 Create a POC with **Flask** and maybe later automate with Jenkins CI/CD

 ## Build status
-No now for the moment, but we try integrate with Jenkins CI/CD and will do **TDD**
+No now for the moment, but we will try integrate with Jenkins CI/CD and will do **TDD**

 ## Tech/framework used
 <b>Built with</b>